About me

 Coma Berenices tidal tails

-ADS: Fürnkranz, Meingast & Alves 2019
+Link: Fürnkranz, Meingast & Alves 2019

 We have studied the well-known open cluster Coma Berenices and a previously unknown moving group of stars in its velocity and spatial neighborhood.
 We unveiled the long predicted tidal tails of the open cluster Coma Berenices, an effect of cluster disruption due to the tidal field of the Milky Way.
 Furthermore, we found that both groups will share essentially the same volume when their centers will be at their closest in 13 Myr.
 This will result in the mixing of two unrelated populations with different metallicities, which we estimated to be not a rare event in the Milky Way disk.